samchvs/TeamD_Week3Activity/README.md

-# Day 3 Activity: Basic Data Cleaning & Visualization with Databricks 📊
+# Week 3 Activity: Basic Data Cleaning & Visualization with Databricks 📊

 ## 📝 Overview
-This repository contains the workflow and notebooks for the **Day 3 Activity**, which focuses on **data cleaning** and visualization using **Databricks**.
+This repository contains the workflow and notebooks for the **Week 3 Activity**, which focuses on **data cleaning** and visualization using **Databricks**.

 Before jumping into complex tools or advanced machine learning models, a strong foundation is a must.
 This activity is designed to practice the essential steps of data preparation—cleaning messy data, handling simple formatting issues, and using charts to answer real business and analytical problems.